Richard Trevithick: Coalbrookdale Locomotive

-This is the drawing used as the basis of all images and replicas of the later "Pen-y-darren" locomotive, as no plans for that locomotive have survived.
+This drawing was used as the basis of all images and replicas of the later "Pen-y-darren" locomotive, as no plans for that locomotive survived.

 London Steam Carriage

 The Puffing Devil was unable to maintain sufficient steam pressure for long periods, and would have been of little practical use.
-He built another steam-powered road vehicle in 1803, called the London Steam Carriage, which attracted much attention from the public and press when he drove it that year in London from Holborn to Paddington and back.
+He built another steam-powered road vehicle in 1803 dubbed the London Steam Carriage, which attracted much attention from the public and press that year when he drove it in London from Holborn to Paddington and back.
 It was uncomfortable for passengers and proved more expensive to run than a horse-drawn carriage, and was abandoned.
 In 1831, Trevithick gave evidence to a Parliamentary select committee on steam carriages.

 Tragedy at Greenwich

 Also in 1803, one of Trevithick's stationary pumping engines in use at Greenwich exploded, killing four men.
-Although Trevithick considered the explosion to be caused by a case of careless operation rather than design error, the incident was exploited relentlessly by James Watt and Matthew Boulton (competitors and promoters of the low-pressure engine) who highlighted the perceived risks of using high-pressure steam.
+Although Trevithick considered the explosion to be caused by careless operation rather than design error, the incident was heavily exploited by James Watt and Matthew Boulton (competitors and promoters of low-pressure engines) who highlighted the perceived risks of using high-pressure steam.

 Trevithick's response was to incorporate two safety valves into future designs, only one of which could be adjusted by the operator.
 The adjustable valve comprised a disc covering a small hole at the top of the boiler above the water level in the steam chest.
 The force exerted by the steam pressure was equalised by an opposite force created by a weight attached to a pivoted lever.
 The position of the weight on the lever was adjustable thus allowing the operator to set the maximum steam pressure.
 Trevithick also added a fusible plug of lead, positioned in the boiler just below the minimum safe water level.
 Under normal operation the water temperature could not exceed that of boiling water and kept the lead below its melting point.
 If the water ran low, it exposed the lead plug, and the cooling effect of the water was lost.
 The temperature would then rise sufficiently to melt the lead, releasing steam into the fire, reducing the boiler pressure and providing an audible alarm in sufficient time for the operator to damp the fire, and let the boiler cool before damage could occur.
 He also introduced the hydraulic testing of boilers, and the use of a mercury manometer to indicate the pressure.

 "Pen-y-Darren" locomotive

-In 1802 Trevithick built one of his high-pressure steam engines to drive a hammer at the Pen-y-Darren Ironworks in Merthyr Tydfil, Mid Glamorgan.
-With the assistance of Rees Jones, an employee of the iron works and under the supervision of Samuel Homfray, the proprietor, he mounted the engine on wheels and turned it into a locomotive.
+In 1802 Trevithick built one of his high-pressure steam engines to drive a hammer at the Penydarren Ironworks in Merthyr Tydfil, Mid Glamorgan.
+With the assistance of Rees Jones, an employee of the iron works, and under the supervision of Samuel Homfray, the proprietor, Trevithick mounted the engine on wheels and turned it into a locomotive.
 In 1803, Trevithick sold the patents for his locomotives to Samuel Homfray.